How to Clean, Dry & Replace Robot Vacuum Filters for Best Performance

 Generally, once a week.
 For homes with pets, allergies, or dusty environments, you may need to clean it 2-3 times a week.
 Regular cleaning ensures your vacuum maintains strong suction power and prevents dust buildup.
 Additionally, replace the filter every 3-6 months (or after 120 hours of use for Narwal models) to keep your robot running efficiently.
 If your vacuum has a companion app, check the filter status for replacement reminders.
 Keeping your filter clean and fresh means a cleaner home and a longer-lasting vacuum!

-When Should You Replace the Filter of Your Robot Vacuum?
+When Should You Replace a Robot Vacuum Filter?

 Despite regular cleaning, filters need replacement.
 Replace filters every 3 to 6 months.
 If you realize a significant drop in performance or see visible wear and tear, it's time for a new one.